wrt2dc/trellis/README.md

 In progress:

- * Event Service -- for serializing Fedora Events to a broker technology, such as Kafka or AMQP
+ * Event Service -- for serializing Fedora Events to a broker technology, such as [Kafka](http://kafka.apache.org) or AMQP
- * Core implementation -- for creating, deleting, updating and fetching resources, based on RDF-Patch and a kafka event bus
+ * Core (distributed) implementation -- for creating, deleting, updating and fetching resources, based on [RDF-Patch](https://afs.github.io/rdf-patch/) and an asynchronous Kafka event bus
- * HTTP layer -- this will use dropwizard.io
+ * HTTP layer -- this will use [dropwizard.io](http://dropwizard.io)
- * Cloud-based datastream resolver based on jclouds
+ * Cloud-based datastream resolver based on [jclouds](https://jclouds.apache.org/)

+Deployment:

+ * Container-less deployment and OSGi options will be available.

+Building:

+ * All projects can be built with Java 8 and gradle.